akash-network/docs/guides/wallet/README.md

 The command to recover your key is:

 ```
-akash keys add <name> --recover
+akash keys add "$KEY_NAME" --recover
 ```

-For example, `akash keys add alice --recover` will prompt the user to input a bip39 mnemonic and looks similar to:
+For example, `akash keys add "$KEY_NAME" --recover` will prompt the user to input a bip39 mnemonic and looks similar to:

 ```
 > Enter your bip39 mnemonic